hermiod-php/hermiod/README.md

 final class OutOfTheBoxExamples
 {
     private \App\OtherConcreteClass $sub;          // Is created and hydrated just like this class

-    private \Ramsey\UuidInterface $uuid; // If available will use UUID string constraint and hydrate
+    private \Ramsey\Uuid\Uuid $uuid1;              // If available will use UUID string constraint and hydrate private \Ramsey\Uuid\UuidInterface $uuid2;     // If available will use UUID string constraint and hydrate

     private \DateTimeImmutable $dateTimeImmutable; // Supports ISO 8601 compatible string private \DateTime $dateTime;                   // Supports ISO 8601 compatible string